 In a job search, timing is everything.
 Your behavior after your job interview makes as much of an impression as the actual interview.
-Post the interview, you should create a meaningful relationship with the recruiter by sending a note of thanks.
+After the interview, you should create a meaningful relationship with the recruiter by sending a note of thanks.

-You can send a thank you email, a handwritten note or even a telephone message.
+You can send a thank you email, a handwritten note, or even a telephone message.
 Most candidates are unaware of this etiquette.
-They simply do not bother to follow up with the recruiter.
-Or, if they do, their thank you notes are not up to par.
+They simply do not bother to follow up with the recruiter, or if they do, their thank you notes are not up to par.

 Thank You: Golden Words